Over the past decade, the availability of data and the digitization of services has changed the way people use and view infrastructure.

-However, over the past decade, the availability of data and the digitisation of services has changed the way people use and view infrastructure.
+However, over the past decade, the availability of data and the digitization of services has changed the way people use and view infrastructure.
 Indeed, in many sectors, the availability of good data is just as important to building a new asset as the availability of resources.

 In the health sector, for example, new models of care are forcing decision-makers to rethink the assets they develop.
 “In the nineteenth and twentieth centuries, healthcare was defined by the availability of hospitals and primary health clinics,” notes Mark Britnell, Chairman of KPMG’s Global Healthcare practice.
 “As we move into the twenty-first century, hard infrastructure is starting to give way to softer infrastructure needs such as health information systems, artificial intelligence and — increasingly — robotics.”

 Rather than travelling long distances to visit a primary care physician, for example, some communities in rural Australia are piloting holographic consultations, in which a doctor can be summoned — live and in real time — into the home of a patient.
 In Japan and Singapore, robotic care providers are being used to supplement elderly care both at home and in care facilities.
-“New technologies are changing the model of care that has existed for decades,” adds Mr Britnell.
+“New technologies are changing the model of care that has existed for decades,” adds Mr. Britnell.

 Similar disruption is taking place in the transportation sector.
 In the past, consumer choice was fairly binary: in a large number of countries, you could either take a car or you could take public transit.
-Today, the combination of real-time traffic information, routing information and sophisticated apps are allowing travellers to choose from multiple routes using multiple different modes of transport.
+Today, the combination of real-time traffic information, routing information and sophisticated apps are allowing travelers to choose from multiple routes using multiple different modes of transport.
 And this is altering the way infrastructure is planned and developed.

 As Andreas ‘Zac’ Zachariah, CEO and Founder of TravelAI suggests, this shift is forcing transportation authorities to rethink the way they plan and develop new infrastructure.
 “Planners often know where someone starts their journey and where they end, but they don’t know very much about the route they took or the modes of transport they used to get there,” he notes.
 “But for the citizen, it’s all about the route — that’s what dictates the cost, the speed and the comfort of their journey.”

 As a result, the way infrastructure owners and authorities think about investment is changing.
-“There’s an increasing desire to use technology and data to improve the understanding of what’s happening in the network and in the system,” adds Mr Zachariah.
+“There’s an increasing desire to use technology and data to improve the understanding of what’s happening in the network and in the system,” adds Mr. Zachariah.

 The availability of data is also changing the way planners think about individual assets.
 “Customer data is helping owners understand how customers use their assets, where people are dwelling longer, where they are getting congested, how they are moving around the asset,” notes Ben Foulser, Associate Director in the Infrastructure Advisory practice at KPMG in the UK.
 “And that is allowing planners to design major assets like railway stations and airports to be more efficient and more convenient for passengers.”